worldbank/metadata-editor/docs/template-manager/indicator.md

 Documenting time series is easy.
 Only requires selection of a template, then fill out metadata entry form.
 If you have many indicators from a same database/organization, consider entering default values in the template.

 The Metadata Editor makes use of the ... metadata standard for the documentation of indicators.

+An indicator or time series is documented using the time series /indicators schema.
+The database schema is optional, and used to document the database, if any, that the indicator belongs to.
+When multiple series of a same database are documented, the metadata related to the database only needs to be generated once, then applied to all series.
+One metadata element in the time series /indicators schema is used to link an indicator to the corresponding database.

 ...

 ## The ... metadata schema